Raulanthropos/Marketplace/README.md

 # Mock E-Shop Frontend

-This is the frontend of a mock e-shop application built using React, Zustand, and Material-UI (MUI).
+This is the frontend of a mock e-shop application built using React, Redux, Zustand, and Material-UI (MUI).
 The application is fully responsive and provides functionalities such as user registration, login, product viewing, adding reviews, and managing a shopping cart.

 ## Technologies Used